Hendrik Timmer: Tennis career

 He missed the whole 1931 season because of an illness.
 In early 1932 he suffered from pneumonia.
-In mid-June he made his comeback as a runner-up for the Queen's Club Championships having it lost to Jack Crawford in four sets.
-In Liverpool at the Northern tournament he clinched the title by defeating home-favorite Nigel Sharpe.
+In mid-June he made his comeback as a runner-up for the London Championships having it lost to Jack Crawford in four sets.
+In Liverpool at the Northern Championships he clinched the title by defeating home-favorite Nigel Sharpe.
 The same year he played his first Dutch international final against von Kehrling but came short.
 The following year he went for the title again but was stopped the second time by Giorgio de Stefani in a four set final.
 Timmer found consolation in the doubles contest where he and Kehrling took revenge by defeating de Stefani and George Lyttleton-Rogers and gaining the title.
 The key of the winning form was that Timmer overcame his well-known weak serve.
 Also in 1933 he participated in the West of England Championships only losing to Daniel Prenn in the final.
 In the 1934 Dutch International Championships Timmer was eliminated early in the semifinal by Hermann Artens.
 He was also unsuccessful in retaining the doubles title with Kehrling as the Austrian duo of Artens and Georg von Metaxa won that title as well.
 He had to skip the 1937 season as a result of rheumatism in his shoulder.
 He fought one of his last matches in 1938 against Kenneth Gandar-Dower, a victory of only two sets.